 “In Great Britain a person having a birthday will celebrate with a cake and candles just like the United States!
 They also have chocolate biscuits, Jelly and Ice cream (which is Gelatin and Ice Cream covered in tiny balls of colored sugar) and squash to drink, which is orange or lemon flavored Kool-aid made from syrup instead of powder!
 Talk about something unusual!”

-My daughter recently turned sweet sixteen and this is the cake she created for herself – of course, it had to have sixteen candles!
+My daughter recently turned sweet sixteen and this is the cake she created for herself.
+Of course, as you’d expect, it has sixteen candles!

 Hope this blog post has inspired you to find out more about our birthday cake traditions.